• Share this:

 For those at higher risk, such as people with a family history of colorectal cancer, early and frequent screenings are especially important.

-Preventive Measures: How to Lower Your Risk
+How Can You Lower Your Risk of Colorectal Cancer?

 Prevention is always better than cure, and there are several lifestyle changes that can help reduce the risk of developing colorectal cancer: